 A CPR training course can sound intimidating at first.
-People may wonder how much expertise does it require?
-How much time does training take?
-What are the things that they will learn?
+People may wonder how much expertise it requires, how much time it takes, and what they will learn.
 But it is not that complex.
-The training course for CPR mostly lasts for just 3 hours!
+The training course for CPR mostly lasts just three hours!

-These are the courses taught to get one ready for a critical situation at workplaces, homes, and other educational institutions.
-The skills taught here are of a very basic level and take about one to one and half hours to complete a course.
-Adults, teens, and adolescents are the people who opt for this.
+These are courses taught to prepare one for a critical situation at workplaces, homes, and other educational institutions.
+The skills taught here are basic, and it takes about one and a half hours to complete a course.
+Adults, teens, and adolescents opt for this.

-As the name states, these classes are for people who work closely with or provide care to children under 8.
-Along with the CPR skills and techniques, much other necessary information about childcare is taught to people who teach or volunteer at schools, playgrounds, and daycare.
+As the name states, these classes are for people who work closely with or care for children under 8.
+In addition to CPR skills and techniques, people who teach or volunteer at schools, playgrounds, and daycares are taught many other necessary information about childcare.

 These are the most professional training classes of the three required for professional rescuers.
-People who sign up for these classes learn to use AED, ventilation devices, two-person CPR methods, and rescue breathing techniques and their barriers.
+People who sign up for these classes learn to use AEDs, ventilation devices, two-person CPR methods, rescue breathing techniques, and their barriers.

-Since the classes are mostly 3 hours long, it takes only a day or, in some cases, two days to complete the training course.
+Since the classes are mostly three hours long, the training course can be completed in one day or, in some cases, two days.

-The classes begin with lectures that talk about the basics of first aid training, which include treating injuries, assessing and handling the patient’s mental state, addressing environmental factors, and taking care of respiratory and cardiac emergencies.
+The classes begin with lectures on the basics of first aid training, which include treating injuries, assessing and handling the patient’s mental state, addressing environmental factors, and handling respiratory and cardiac emergencies.

-Besides first aid training, cardiopulmonary resuscitation training is given to the volunteers, including heart conditions.
-Some of the basic lessons are identifying the signs of heart attack, cardiac arrest, and stroke.
+Besides first aid training, cardiopulmonary resuscitation training, including heart conditions, is given to the volunteers.
+Some of the basic lessons are identifying the signs of a heart attack, cardiac arrest, and stroke.

 Once the theory part is completed, the coach moves on to hands-on training, which covers learning and applying techniques on dummies and role-playing.
 The practical aspects include: